Pharmacy Contraception Service-Overview & Local Support

 -

-Once regulatory changes are made by NHS England and DHSC, suitably trained and competent pharmacy technicians will be able to provide the service.
+From 29th October 2025 suitably trained and competent pharmacy technicians will be able to provide the service.

 -